 Ripped off.
-That is the underlying feeling I have been suppressing over the past few months as I have dove headlong into a powerful and yet challenging place of truth in my walk with Jesus.
-In the last few months I have seen Jesus miraculously heal everything from minor headaches to fibromyalgia through these hands.
+That is the underlying feeling I have been suppressing over the past few months as I have jumped headlong into a powerful and yet challenging place of truth in my walk with Jesus.
+In the last few months, I have seen Jesus miraculously heal everything from minor headaches to fibromyalgia through these hands.
 I’ve seen dozens of blind eyes open, deaf ears opened, and broken bodies healed.
-Doesn’t sound like a cause for disappointment, you may say, but it is to me.
+It doesn’t sound like a cause for disappointment, you may say, but it is to me.

-I have been serving Jesus for eighteen years now and for some reason this side of living out the gospel with power has been somewhat hidden from me.
-I mean I read about it in the book of Acts, but for the most part Christianity has been taught to me as nothing more than a gospel of morality.
-Now with my eyes wide opened, I see the intentional system of religious thinking that keeps much of Christ’s followers in a stupor of powerless, religious behavior.
+I have been serving Jesus for eighteen years now, and for some reason, this side of living out the gospel with power has been somewhat hidden from me.
+I mean I read about it in the book of Acts, but for the most part, Christianity has been taught to me as nothing more than a gospel of morality.
+Now with my eyes wide open, I see the intentional system of religious thinking that keeps much of Christ’s followers in a stupor of powerless, religious behavior.
 I am not saying I have any specific person to blame, no, I just feel that if I had encountered this gospel of power, maybe I could have avoided so many traps in my own thinking.
-I’m not blaming anyone, but just saying if more believers live out a dynamic love for Jesus and make disciples with this revelation, nations would be changed.
+I’m not blaming anyone but just saying if more believers live out a dynamic love for Jesus and make disciples with this revelation, nations would be changed.

-“You need a personal relationship with Jesus” I was told.
-For some reason I can’t find that statement or anything similar to it in the Bible.
-However what I do find is a calling for everyone who will believe in Jesus to commit themselves to a lifestyle of self-abandonment.
+“You need a personal relationship with Jesus,” I was told.
+For some reason, I can’t find that statement or anything similar to it in the Bible.
+However, what I do find is a calling for everyone who will believe in Jesus to commit themselves to a lifestyle of self-abandonment.
 A disciple of Jesus is clearly portrayed as one who is focused solely on pursuing Him.
-Not pursuing Him for His ability to empower idea of a “good” life.
+Not pursuing Him for His ability to empower the idea of a “good” life.
 I found a revealing irony in an account of the early church.
-Peter, en route to the synagogue with John, see a lame man and says to him “silver and gold have I none, but such as I have, I give to you.
-In the name of Jesus Christ rise up and walk.”
+Peter, en route to the synagogue with John, sees a lame man and says to him, “silver and gold have I none, but such as I have, I give to you.
+In the name of Jesus, Christ rise up and walk.”
 Peter doesn’t pray for the guy, no, he grabs his hand and pulls him up.
 The church today somehow has a lot fo “silver and gold” and very little of the “such as I have,” or power that it was intended to have.
-I feel that so much focus has been put the principle of constant self-evaluation of moral principles that Christians tend to idolize their “relationship with Jesus” more than Jesus himself.
+I feel that so much focus has been put on the principle of constant self-evaluation of moral principles that Christians tend to idolize their “relationship with Jesus” more than Jesus himself.
 Yes, there is a time for introspection, but it should always be followed by a changed heart that leads to a changed life in practice.

 “Creation eagerly waits for the revealing of the sons of God.”
 Romans 8:19